 The supportive nature of a sleeve ensures the risk of further injury is minimized.
 You would pull it on before the match, to give your arm time to warm up and to encourage better circulation in that area.

 Wearing it during and after the match is good too.
 Again, you’re giving support to the injury and providing protection.
 You’re aware you’re wearing a compression garment, but it doesn’t feel uncomfortable.
 If you buy a good quality one, like CompressionZ, it shouldn’t move during the match either.

 Continual warmth helps the tendon repair itself even when you’re resting.
 As such, these garments are not just for the match itself.

 Anyone with a decent serve knows the speed the ball is served at.
 All that power comes from your shoulder and goes through your elbow, wrist, and hand.
 As you strike the ball, you’ll feel it vibrate through your arm.

 Fortunately, a compression sleeve does a terrific job of reducing the vibration.
 It cannot eliminate it, but you’ll notice the difference.
 When you consider how many times you serve during a match, any reduction in vibration is a good thing.
 Over the space of an hour or two, you’ll feel more confident and should retain better motion in that arm.

 It's not just serving you need to think about either.
 Protecting your playing arm from damaged tendons is vital if you’re going to keep playing.
-Tennis compression sleeves help you do just that.
+Pickleball and tennis compression sleeves help you do just that.

 Have you worn these garments during a match?
 If not, are you curious to know how they might reduce elbow stiffness?